shuzhan2015/Landsat8-download/README.md

 You can read more about the Google Cloud Storage public datasets project for [Landsat Data][].

 ## Prerequisites
-You need to have the Google Cloud Storage `gsutil` command line tool installed on your laptop or computer.
+You need to have Ptyhon 2.7 installed.
+You also need to have the Google Cloud Storage `gsutil` command line tool installed on your laptop or computer.
 If you are using Windows, the installation instruction from Google is [here][].
 For MacOS/Linux users, the installation instruction is: